-They are cheap, lightweight, and they boost your smartphone photography performance; our top picks in wireless remote shutters for smartphones.
+Nowadays, wireless remote shutters are cheap lightweight, and they boost your smartphone photography performance; here are my favorite ones suitable for pretty much all smartphones.
 And for a few dollars, you can’t go wrong with these handy devices.
-Read more about our favorite remote shutters and why you should use them in this article.
+Read more about my favorite remote shutters and why you should use them while taking images with your phone in this article.

 Top Pick for Photographers